Easy & Creamy Chicken Fricassee with Mushrooms (Gluten-Free)

 Chicken Fricassee Quick Tips & Variations

-• Dairy-free twist?
-Use coconut yoghurt instead of Bulgarian yoghurt and olive oil instead of ghee.
+- Dairy-free twist?
+Use coconut yogurt instead of Bulgarian yogurt and olive oil instead of ghee.

-• Make it vegetarian: Sub the chicken for cooked chickpeas and use veggie stock.
+- Make it vegetarian: Sub in cooked chickpeas for the chicken and use veggie stock.

 Fancy a Freebie?